 Core Support Functions

 Despite progress in our understanding of cancer biology and regenerative medicine, a majority of new therapies fail in clinical trials.
 A major challenge in the development of novel anticancer or anti-infective agents is the design of first-in-man clinical trials.
 As key study design elements rely heavily on the quality of preclinical in vitro and in vivo data, the CDI will maintain robust preclinical support cores for animal model testing, pharmacology, genetic engineering, imaging, flow cytometry and cell sorting.
-Furthermore, partnerships from leading groups (academic, not-for-profit and commercial) for genomics, data mining, bioinformatics, and high-end computing will be available to researchers at the CDI.
+Furthermore, partnerships from leading groups (academic, not-for-profit and commercial) for genomics, data mining, bioinformatics, and high-end computing are available to researchers at the CDI.

 Intellectual Property, Licensing and Partnerships

 Research innovation will lead to the development of intellectual property (IP) and opportunities for out-licensing and commercial partnerships.
 A goal of the CDI is to encourage the development of IP with the intent of developing downstream products or technologies that will improve patient care.